acsjunior/site/content/home/talks.md

 active: true

-title: 'Últimos eventos'
+title: 'Últimas apresentações'
 subtitle:

 content:
   # Page type to display.
 E.g. post, event, publication...
   page_type: event
   # Choose how many pages you would like to display (0 = all pages)
-  count: 4
+  count: 2
   # Filter on criteria
   filters:
     author: ""